Wood Brothers Racing: Matt DiBenedetto (2020–2021)

 On July 15, 2021, it was confirmed that Matt DiBenedetto would not be returning to Wood Brothers Racing in 2022.
 On the same day, Harrison Burton was announced as DiBenedetto's replacement.
 (Although Austin Cindric was originally announced to drive the No. 21 car for the 2022 season, he was instead moved to Team Penske's No. 2 cup car, replacing Brad Keselowski.)

 In 2024, Burton secured his first career victory at the Coke Zero Sugar 400, marking the 100th win for Wood Brothers Racing.
 He was eliminated from the playoffs following the Round of 16.
 On October 25, crew chief Jeremy Bullins departed from Wood Brothers Racing and was replaced by Grant Hutchens for the remainder of the season.

-- Josh Berry (2025–)
+Josh Berry (2025–2026)

 Josh Berry in the No.21 at Las Vegas Motor Speedway in 2025.

 On July 3, 2024, it was announced that Burton would not return to Wood Brothers Racing in 2025, with Josh Berry named as his replacement.

 Berry started the 2025 season with a 37th place DNF at the 2025 Daytona 500.
 A month later, he scored his first Cup Series win at Las Vegas, and the 101st win for Wood Brothers Racing.
 This win marked the first time since the 1986 and 1987 seasons that the Wood Brothers won in back to back seasons (both won with Kyle Petty).
 Berry was eliminated after the Round of 16 of the playoffs as a result of three consecutive DNFs.

+Berry started the 2026 season with a 37th place DNF at the 2026 Daytona 500.
+On June 10, 2026, Berry announced that he would not return to the Wood Brothers Racing in 2027.
+With an unforeseeable future for 2027, he went on a summer-streak of consistent top-ten finishes.

+Jesse Love (2027)

+On June 17, 2026, it was announced that Jesse Love would drive the No. 21 in 2027.